Project-Somedays/Project-Somedays.github.io/_posts/2025-05-05-WCCChallenge 2025 Week 19 - De Stijl .md

 - [ ] Function to scale from a pivot point in one dimension at a time
 - [ ] Move pivot points around to the corners and to midpoints along edges
 - [ ] Encapsulate the scaling and debugging in a class?
+- [ ] Dynamically set the strokeweight
+- [ ] Fix the final overlap problem

 # 🪵Dev Log🪵